The Best Infant Car Seats of 2025

 Firsthand professional and personal experience.
 As a CPST, I'm trained in car seat installation, usage and safety.
 I stay up-to-date on car seat education through continuing education classes, seminars and CPST education groups.
 I'm also Babylist's gear editor; I've been writing about baby gear at Babylist since 2019 and have been the gear editor since 2021.
 I've personally tested and reviewed dozens of infant car seats during this time.
 And I'm a mom of two boys, ages three and ten—so I have over a decade of hands-on car seat experience with my two sons.

 Expert interviews.
-I spoke to several experts while researching and writing this guide, including two other CPSTs: Rebekah Kimminau, founder of The Baby Gear Consultant, and Samantha Taylor of Mama Knows Car Seats.
+I spoke to several experts while researching and writing this guide, including three other CPSTs: Rebekah Kimminau, founder of The Baby Gear Consultant, Samantha Taylor of Mama Knows Car Seats, and Lani Harrison, a CPST with over a decade of experience in car seat safety.
 I also interviewed Joe Colella, Director of Child Passenger Safety at the Juvenile Products Manufacturers Association and 2020 Child Passenger Safety Hall of Fame Inductee, a leading industry voice on quality and safety for baby and children’s products.

 Infant car seat data.
 I regularly analyze which baby products our users are adding to their baby registries the most (and which ones they aren’t) and what our team of Merchandising experts—our buyers who are responsible for ensuring the Babylist Shop is stocked with the best and newest gear—is excited about.
 Studying this kind of data helped us choose which infant car seats to narrow in on and which ones to recommend to new and expecting parents.